getartistry/artistry/wp-content/plugins/yellow-pencil-visual-theme-customizer/readme.txt

 == Installation ==
 1. Upload `yellow-pencil-visual-theme-customizer` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Wordpress Panel > Appearance > "Yellow Pencil Editor" and Start to customize!
+3. Go to Wordpress Panel > Appearance > "YellowPencil Editor" and Start to customize!

 == Frequently Asked Questions ==

 = Does this work with all themes? =
 Yes!
-Yellow Pencil works with any theme and plugin!
+YellowPencil works with any theme and plugin!

 = How does it generate CSS Selectors? =
 The plugin filtering classes and tag names with dozens of algorithms and finds the best CSS Selector for the targeted elements.